 Routing and Scheduling: A Complementary Duo for Deliveries

 Together, scheduling and routing help you increase your bottom line, handle more orders, and scale successfully.
 Like the peanut butter and jelly in a lunchtime classic, routing and scheduling are good on their own, but they’re even better together.

 Route scheduling is the practice of scheduling a driver’s servicing, delivery, and arrival times for their routes.
 Route scheduling not only maximizes service appointments in a given work day, it also ensures that customers get serviced in an accurate and timely manner.

 Here are just some of the benefits you can get from perfecting your scheduling and route planning processes.

 Scheduling ensures you have enough, but not too many, employees working to fulfill orders.
 That means you’ll be able to meet demand while reducing wasted spend.
-If your scheduling is haphazard or ineffective, you could be paying workers to sit around.
+If you have scheduling problems due to a haphazard or ineffective methodology, you could be paying workers to sit around.

 Once you have a solid schedule in place, you can optimize your route planning.
 In a case study conducted in conjunction with an Asian logistics company, McKinsey found that algorithmic route optimization increased profits by 16% without diminishing quality.
 Using software like OptimoRoute to quickly and efficiently calculate the best routes cuts down on planning time, increases driver capacity, and reduces miles driven.